avaframe/FlowPy/readme.md

 # Flow-Py

-Flow-Py is an adaptable open source implementation of existing approaches to GMM (gravitational mass movements) run out models.
-The main objective of this tool is to compute the spatial run out distribution (routing and stopping) for GMMs in three dimensional terrain.
-This model has been designed to be computationally light, allowing it application on a regional scale.
+Flow-Py is an open source gravitational mass flows (GMFs) run out model.
+The main objective of this tool is to compute the spatial extent of GMFs, which consists of the track/path and deposition areas of GMFs in three dimensional terrain.
+The resulting run out is mainly dependent by the terrain and the location of the starting/release point.
+No temporal equations are solved in the model.
+Flow-py uses existing statistical-data-based approaches for solving the routing and stopping of GMFs.

-The data based (empirical) modeling approach of Flow-Py, combining routing and stopping run out in three dimensional terrain, allows to identify process areas and corresponding magnitudes.
-The model is motivated by a combination of existing process and data based approaches, requiring a minimum of input data, providing valuable output.
-By considering the spatial evolution (no temporal evolution equations are solved in the model) the resulting run out is mainly dependent by the terrain and the location of the starting point

-The model is written in Python to keep it easy adjustable.
-The run out routine of Flow-Py is based on the principles of energy conservation including frictional dissipation assuming simple coulomb friction, leading to constant travel-angle.
-Potential release areas and the corresponding travel angle have to be adapted for each type of gravitational mass movements.
-A important improvement, compared to similar models, is that it can handle mass movement in flat and uphill terrain.
-One major advantage of this model is its simplicity, resulting in a computationally inexpensive implementation, which allows for an application on a regional scale, covering large simulation areas.
-The adaptivity of the model further allows to consider existing infrastructure and to detect starting zones endangering the corresponding areas in a back-calculation step.
+This tool has been designed to be computationally light, allowing it application on a regional scale.
+This tool is written in python and takes advantage of pythons object oriented class structure.
+The organization of the tool allows users to address specific GMF research questions by keeping the parameterization flexible and the ability to include custom model extensions/ad-ons.

 ## Running the Code